A NOVEL by MARYANNE O’HARA

 Massachusetts Center for the Book “Must Read” & Fiction Honors Winner

 Slate Magazine “Best Books” & “Best Summer Reads”

 People Magazine “People Pick”

-Desdemona Hart Spaulding was a Paris-trained, up-and-coming Boston artist when she married in haste and settled in the small, once-fashionable theater town of Cascade to provide a home for her dying father.
-Now Cascade is on the short list to be flooded to provide water for Boston, and Dez’s discontent is complicated by her growing attraction to a fellow artist.
-When tragic events unfold, Dez is forced to make difficult choices.
+Desdemona Hart was a Paris-trained, up-and-coming Boston artist when she married in haste and settled in the small, once-fashionable theater town of Cascade to provide a home for her dying father.
+Now Cascade is on the short list to be flooded to provide water for Boston, and Dez comes up with a creative idea just might help both the town and her own ambitions.
+When tragic events unfold, she faces hard choices.
 Must she keep her promises?
 Is it morally possible to set herself free?

 When state engineers created the Quabbin Reservoir in the 1930s, four Central Massachusetts towns disappeared beneath the waters.
 In her debut novel, Cascade, Maryanne O’Hara chronicles the fate of one such (fictionalized) town and its inhabitants, notably Desdemona Hart Spaulding, an ambitious artist trapped in a loveless marriage.
 O’Hara, a former Ploughshares fiction editor, shapes her protagonist’s story to pose questions like: If art is not lastingly valuable, what is?
 Ponder that over your next glass of tap water.